 - 1/4 cup extra virgin olive oil

-Preheat oven to 400 degrees and line a baking sheet with non-stick foil (or foil sprayed with cooking spray.)
+Lightly coat a griddle or grill pan with oil.
+(Alternatively, Preheat the oven to 400 degrees and line a baking sheet with non-stick foil or foil sprayed with cooking spray.)

 Combine all ingredients (except squash) in a food processor fitted with a steel blade and blend until smooth.
 Alternatively, mince the chipotle and whisk together with the remaining ingredients until homogenous.

-Roast, turning the squash occasionally, until squash is caramelized and can be easily pierced with a knife, about 30 mins.
+Continue to cook until thje squash is very tender, caramelized and can be easily pierced with a fork.
+Serve immediately.

 - 1 medium eggplant 1 lb, peeled and cut into 1/2 inch slices